 Winner: Tie.
 Unless you have you or someone you want to ship to is living in Canada, there is virtually no difference in terms of how subscription options are renewed or snack kits and meal kits delivered.

 One of the most important distinguishing criteria, of course, is the actual products you’ll receive.
 Both change their products every month, which can be a good or bad thing, depending on how much you like getting new products vs finding ones you love.
 Both Keto Krate and Keto Delivered offer a decent variety of product types, including both sweet and savory choices.

-Keto Krate shows sample past boxes, which include products such as protein shakes, energy bars, nut mixes, and keto friendly foods like cookies and brownies.
-They have also included beef jerky.
-In general, all products are nice pick me ups, but these boxes definitely lean more towards the sweet end of things, usually with one or two savory snacks per every five or six sweet ones.
+They have also included grass-fed beef jerky.
+In general, all products are nice pick-me-ups, but these boxes definitely lean more towards the sweet end of things, usually with one or two savory snacks per every five or six sweet ones.
 Protein shakes and energy bars are the most common theme from box to box, in a nice variety of both brands and flavors.
-All products are certified not only keto friendly but also gluten-free.
+All products are certified not only keto-friendly but also gluten-free.

 4. Customer Service and Reviews

 With Keto Delivered you can access your account at any time.
 You can also email directly, and expect a reply within one to three business days.
 Keto Krate provides an option to access your account at any time online as well, but you must fill out an online form to contact, with no central person to specifically contact.

 As far as customer reviews, there are few for either, and it’s hard to draw specific conclusions why.
 Perhaps it’s simply because both are niche services and relatively small companies.